Click PLAY above to play a brief audio history of The Cannanes

 recordings have included collaborations with New York based

 loop Wizard Stephen Hermann (aka Explosion Robinson); and from Leeds England, Stewart

 Anderson (aka Steward).
-As well as the new Small Batch Maxi-EP released March(CD)/May(12") 2013, Howling at all Hours released by Australian label Chapter Records July 2013; there is also work presently underway on four more new albums projects recorded in Sydney, Melbourne, New York and Flagstaff - as well as a re-release schedule including a re-mastered A Love Affair With Nature, a remixed Caveat Emptor, and a 'Best of so far' Pillars
+As well as the new Small Batch Maxi-EP released March(CD)/May(12") 2013, Howling at all Hours released by Australian label Chapter Records July 2013; work is presently underway on four more new albums projects recorded in Sydney, Melbourne, New York and Flagstaff - as well as a re-release schedule including a re-mastered A Love Affair With Nature, a remixed Caveat Emptor, and a 'Best of so far' Pillars

 for posterity and other projects far too numerous to mention here.